Createdd/Writing/2018/articles/Tensor.md

 Tensor("add:0", shape=(), dtype=float32)
 ```

-These statements only build the computation graph!
-The tf.Tensor objects just represent the results of the operations that will be run.
+These statements only build the computation graph.
+The tf.Tensor objects represent the results of the operations that will be run.

 The most basic operation is a constant.
 The Python function that builds the operation takes a tensor value as input.
 Tensors are named after the operation that produces them followed by an output index, as in "add:0" above.